-Here is another pic of her classroom.
-I am standing at the entrance and you can just see at the bottom of the picture, a big brown shelf that is sticking out from the wall to create an entrance way into the classroom.
+In this picture I am standing at the entrance and you can barely see at the bottom of the picture, a big brown shelf that is sticking out from the wall to create an entrance way into the classroom.

 We started by setting up routines for student materials.
 We put together some caddys for materials and also moved all of their textbooks to this area so that they weren’t taking up space in their desks.

-We gave all of those papers a home.
-We made a spot for her guided reading materials.
-Teresa’s lesson plan materials are in the black crate separated by subject/day.
-The red hanging files on the left have folders with student numbers on them.
+The red hanging files (pictured below) have folders with student numbers on them.
 This way she can put work that needs to be completed in the students folder and they can make up failing grades or get work that they missed while they were absent.

 We created word walls for each subject that she teaches and then we labeled them with letters from the die cut machine.